axone-protocol/axoned/docs/predicate/predicates.md

 ## uri_encoded/3

-URIEncoded is a predicate that unifies the given URI component with the given encoded or decoded string.
+uri_encoded/3 is a predicate that unifies the given URI component with the given encoded or decoded string.

 The signature is as follows: